- Tuesday, February 9, 2021 - Virtual Public Hearing at 9 A.M. via WebEx

 How is your sewer bill calculated?
 What's changing?

 Sewer bills are calculated based on water meter size and the amount of water used on a property.
 Sewer charges are typically presented as a separate line-item on the bill sent by your water agency.
 If you receive a bill directly from ReWa, your charges may be based on the amount of wastewater used on a property.

-Previously, all customers in our service area paid $12/month as a base fee regardless of their water meter size.
-In an effort to promote a more equitable rate structure for our customer base, all customers will be phased into a structure that charges a base fee calculated from water meter size.
+Previously, all customers in our service area paid $12/month as a fixed base charge regardless of their water meter size.
+In an effort to promote a more equitable rate structure for our customer base, all customers will be phased into a structure that charges based on water meter size.

 For industrial users, the unused capacity charge will be phased out as our new rate structure is implemented.